Anxiety. Some anxiety about having the surgery

 is to be expected.
 Most women with symptoms of

 Grief.
-Many women grieve over the removal of the uterus, which means that they will not be able to become pregnant.
+Many women grieve over the removal of the uterus.
+Losing their uterus

-Talk with your doctor about your feelings about having a hysterectomy.
+Talk with your doctor about your feelings about having the surgery.

 This information does not replace the advice of a doctor.
 Healthwise, Incorporated, disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the

 how we develop our content .